Appeals court ruling halts giant forest project in Idaho

 - British Columbia declares state of emergency over wildfires

 The appeals court didn’t delve into whether the project was good or bad.

-The court ruled that parts of the project weren’t in line with the Payette National Forest’s 2003 plan that had gone through a public environmental review process.
+The court ruled that parts of the project weren’t in line with the 2003 Payette National Forest Land and Resource Management Plan that had gone through a public environmental review process.

+National forests are required to create such plans using a public process that follows environmental laws.
+The appeals court said the Payette National Forest didn’t do that, and deviated from its 2003 plan in approving the project.
+The court took issue with, among other things, a Forest Service change in how large sections of the forest would be managed when it came to logging and restoration.

+“If we would have lost, it would have meant forest plans aren’t binding,” Mike Garrity, executive director of Alliance for the Wild Rockies, said Thursday.